 As for the interface, Mailbird flaunts a simple and clean look.
 So, navigating through the inbox or checking out important info doesn’t seem to be complicated.

-As an email client, “Mailspring” has a lot to offer.
-The app features a unified inbox so that you have instant access to all of your emails from different accounts, thanks to the support for several major providers including Yahoo!
+As an email client, “Mailspring” has a lot to offer in 2023.
+The app features a unified inbox so that you have instant access to all of your emails from different accounts, thanks to the support from several major providers including Yahoo!
 Gmail, iCloud Office 365, and IMAP/SMTP.
 Another thing that I’ve found adorable in it is the signature editor that’s very handy for crafting an impressive digital signature.

 With the built-in translation tool in the offing, Mailspring can let you translate messages written in English into several languages such as French, German, Spanish, Russian, and more.
 This feature can turn out to be useful for you if you have clients that speak other languages.
-The spell check functionality ensures you are message doesn’t contain a misspelling or grammatical error.
-On top of all, there are plenty of eye-catching layouts and themes so that the entire interface never looks mundane.
+The spell-check functionality ensures you are message doesn’t contain a misspelling or grammatical error.

 Install: (Free, Pro version is available for $8/month)

 Postbox is what you need to keep your inbox clutter-free and quickly access messages from multiple email accounts.
-It brings all of your email accounts in one convenient place, allowing you to scan through your messages faster.
-From the productivity point of view, it is a fine implementation.
+It brings all of your email accounts into one convenient place, allowing you to scan through your messages faster.
+From a productivity point of view, it is a fine implementation.

 Interface-wise, Postbox feels pretty nifty and inviting.
 With many customization options, you can easily personalize the app so that it stays in line with your demand.
-The real-time filtering is worth taking note of as it smartly isolates unnecessary messages.
+Real-time filtering is worth taking note of as it smartly isolates unnecessary messages.